bit-mancer/arduino-cooperative-multitasking/README.md

 * Arduino Zero
 * _similar Arduino and Arduino-compatible development boards_

+This library currently supports ARM Cortex-M0/M0+ processors (e.g. development boards based on Atmel/Microchip SAM C, D, and L MCUs).
 Arduino and Arduino-compatible development boards that use the AVR, ESP32, or ESP8266 MCUs are not currently supported.

 _CoopMultitasking is a third-party library for Arduino and Arduino-compatible development boards and is not affiliated with Arduino Holding._